dbanay/Smalltalk/README.md

 |  `IMPLEMENT_PRIMITIVE_SCANCHARS`     | Implement the optional  `primitiveScanCharacters` primitive                   |

 ### Application (main.cpp) `#defines`
 When running under Windows I ran into two problems.
 First, the mouse cursor wouldn't reliably change if the left mouse button was being held down (e.g. when reframing a window).
 The second issue was that the mouse cursor was very small on high resolution displays, even when system scaling options were set to compensate for it.
-For this reason, I added the option to have the app render the mouse cursor rather than the operating system.
+For these reasons, I added the option to have the app render the mouse cursor rather than the operating system.
 The `SOFTWARE_MOUSE_CURSOR` can be defined to do this.
 I set this conditionally if it's a Windows build.
 It works on the other platforms, but is unnecessary as they behave properly without it.

 ## Command line arguments